 When do I register for classes?

 All incoming first time freshmen are required to attend New Student Orientation.
 At NSO, students will work with a WVU Reed College of Media advisor to plan their first semester schedule and register for classes.
-If you are an incoming transfer student, you can reach out to our transfer advisor, Emily Roush.
+If you are an incoming transfer student, you can reach out to our transfer advisor, Kayla Poling.
 She will assist you in registering with classes.